 What is SIBO?

 SIBO stands for Small Intestine Bacterial Overgrowth and occurs when normal bacteria end up living in excessive numbers in the small intestine, causing havoc.
 It is estimated that on average 60% of all Irritable Bowel Syndrome is actually caused by SIBO, with up to 84% of IBS patients having SIBO in one study.
 You can read more about SIBO in our What You Need To Know About SIBO article.
-In today's article we look at how to get tested for SIBO and when you should consider re-testing for it.
+In this article, we look at what is a SIBO test, how to get tested and when you should consider re-testing for it.

 Who Should Get Tested For SIBO?